 Studying without barriers

-- make studies more accessible
+- making studies more accessible

-- meet requirements and pass exams
+- navigating them to meet requirements

 Accessibility and Disability Policy + Attachment

 A key objective of the Policy is to develop an easily accessible glossary and framework that will assist our university in achieving the goals.
 Furthermore it is benefit for all citizens of Corvinus University.

 It presents new ways of thinking about accessibility and disability.
 This policy emphasizes that everyone needs an accessible environment.
 For example we can all relate to parents pushing strollers or to elderly companions who have difficulty moving.
 It shows, that accessibility is not merely a technical internal matter of a special group, but a community-building initiative.
 It is universally recognized that an accessible and usable environment creates accessibility by providing access to a range of opportunities, where no one is excluded.

 As a result, the policy is directed toward the universal ideals of acceptance and openness in both principle and in practice.